hshi-speech/Research-and-Analysis-of-Speech-Enhancement-or-Dereverberation/README.md

 ![](https://github.com/hshi-cca/Research-and-Analysis-of-Speech-Enhancement-or-Dereverberation/blob/master/saving/github-pic.png)

 `In fact, each module in the diagram has no clear name.
 We are here to introduce the work more conveniently, so we give each part a name. (don't spray if you don't like it)`
 According to my experience, speech enhancement in frequency domain is divided into four modules, while speech enhancement in time domain is divided into three modules.
+That is because I feel that the current speech enhancement, we are generally improve the performance from these parts.
+I have been focusing on speech enhancement for about a year and a half.
+Of course, there are some models that I have not paid attention to.
+Please put forward your correction by email.